IOS: Inter-Operator Scheduler for CNN Acceleration: Methods

 \textbf{\textproc{Scheduler}} (L13-22) is the core part of our algorithm.
-It implements the dynamic programming algorithm in a recursive manner, taking a subset of $V$ as the state.
+It implements the dynamic programming algorithm recursivly, taking a subset of $V$ as the state.
 It takes a set of operators $S$ as an input and returns the minimal latency for $S$ among all schedules.
-Because \textproc{Scheduler} may be called multiple times with the same argument $S$, for repeated calls, we directly return the previously cached result $\text{cost}[S]$ to avoid redundant computations (L14-15).
+Because \textproc{Scheduler} may be called multiple times with the same argument $S$, for repeated calls, we cache the previous results $\text{cost}[S]$ to avoid redundant computations (L14-15).
 To find an optimal schedule for $S$, we enumerate its last stage operators $S'$ and reduce the problem into a sub-problem for $S-S'$ (L16-21).
-We use \textproc{GenerateStage} to choose a better parallelization strategy $T_{S'}$ for $S'$ and get the latency $L_{S'}$ (L17). $L_S$ is the minimal latency for $S$ in the case of taking $S'$ as the last stage operators (L18).
+We use \textproc{GenerateStage} to choose a better parallelization strategy $T_{S'}$ for $S'$ and get the latency $L_{S'}$ (L17). $L_S$ is the minimal latency for $S$ when taking $S'$ as the last stage's operators (L18).
 We enumerate all possible endings of $S$ and record the minimal latency $L_S$ and the corresponding last stage $(S', T_{S'})$ in $\text{cost}[S]$ and $\text{choice}[S]$, respectively (L19-21).

 \textbf{\textproc{GenerateStage}} (L23-33) chooses a better parallelization strategy from ``concurrent execution" and ``operator merge" for a given stage $S'$.
 It returns the parallelization strategy and the corresponding latency.
 It directly measures the latencies of both parallelization strategies on the hardware.
-For the ``concurrent execution" strategy, it partitions $S'$ into multiple disjoint operator groups: $S'_1, S'_2, ..., S'_k$.
+The ``concurrent execution" strategy partitions $S'$ into multiple disjoint operator groups: $S'_1, S'_2, ..., S'_k$.
 Operators in different groups are executed concurrently while operators in the same group are executed sequentially.
 For the ``operator merge" strategy, if all the operators in $S'$ can be merged into a single operator (L26), we merge them and measure the latency of the merged operator (L27).
-Otherwise, we set $L_{merge}$ to infinity to force to choose the ``concurrent execution" strategy.
+Otherwise, we set $L_{merge}$ to infinity to force ourselves to choose the ``concurrent execution" strategy.